jacobjpelletier/the-definitive-node-ts-postgres-starter/README.md

 `npm init -y`

 ### Configuration
-Once you have installed node you can use npm to define a node project's metadata
+Once you have installed node you can use npm to define a node project's metadata with the package.json file created by `npm init`

 ### Documentation
 package.json in root directory